informationshallbefree/spiegel-plus-unlocker-firefox/README.md

-# spiegel-plus-unlocker-firefox
+#Spiegel Plus Unblocker
-A Firefox Addon to decrypt every Spiegel Plus article without paying money.
+An Addon with the function to unblock the paywall at spiegel.de for Spiegel Plus content